phong002/real-estate-etl/README.md

 - Configure systemd unit files to enable airflow webserver/scheduler to run continuously in the EC2 instance (ie. start at boot, restart in case of failures)

 ## Limitations
+- Since the tasks are relatively infrequent, services such as AWS Glue may be more cost-effective since they are pay-per-use, as opposed to EC2 which has fixed costs regardless of usage.

 - The process of extracting data by means of webscraping is not viable in the long-term.
 Apart from ethical considerations, websites can change their HTML structure over time, which would cause the webscraper to fail since it relies on specific element identifiers.

 - Tableau's live dashboard can only be viewed by authenticated users, while Tableau Public dashboards cannot establish live database connections.
 Therefore, only a snapshot of the dashboard is shown.